REAL NAPPIES in a childcare setting

 Tops Day Nurseries plan to encourage every member of staff with a baby or toddler to use real nappies, and to role model this to parents.

-From May 2019 Tops will introduce the staff parent trial as follows:
+From May 2019 Tops will introduce the staff parent trial:

-Staff parents returning after maternity currently get 2 weeks of free childcare, will also get a set of washable nappies, to be returned when the baby is out of nappies so they can be spares at nursery.
+Staff parents returning after maternity currently get 2 weeks of free childcare; they will also now get a set of washable nappies, to be returned when the baby is out of nappies so they can be used as spares at nursery.
 Nappies will be issued at the last return to work meeting so that they can be practised with at home.

 All staff parents will be given a Tops Wetbag (more may be made available to them at trade price) to assist with transporting wet/dirty nappies home.
 Ideally all staff parents who have used real nappies will be willing to advise parents on real nappies, potentially making a real impact on the huge number of disposable nappies that Tops have to burn every week (currently costing each nursery around £1,000 per year!).